MrAnnix/MrAnnix.github.io/_posts/2022-12-13-understanging-apache-spark-runtime-architecture.md

 In Spark, the executor is a process that runs on a worker node and is responsible for executing the tasks assigned to that node.
 It communicates with the driver process to request tasks and to report the progress of tasks, and it manages the execution of the tasks, including any data shuffles or other operations that are required.
 The executor also manages the memory and other resources on the worker node, including caching RDDs and other data in memory to improve performance.
 In short, the executor is responsible for executing the tasks assigned to a worker node and for managing the resources on the node to ensure that the application runs efficiently and effectively.

+RDD or Resilient Distributed Dataset is a data structure that is used to represent the data that is processed by the executors.
+RDDs are immutable, which means that they cannot be modified once they are created.
+RDDs are also fault-tolerant, which means that they can be recovered from failures.

 ### Cluster manager

 In Apache Spark, the cluster manager is a system that is responsible for managing the resources on a cluster of compute nodes, such as a cluster of computers in a data center.
 It is responsible for allocating resources to the various applications running on the cluster, and it monitors the health and status of the nodes in the cluster.
 Spark supports several different cluster managers and even includes a native cluster manager.
 The cluster manager is an important component of the Apache Spark runtime architecture, as it plays a key role in managing the resources on the cluster and in ensuring that the application runs efficiently and effectively.

 ## How scheduling works in Spark

 In Apache Spark, the scheduling process is the process by which the driver program divides the work of a Spark application into a set of tasks and assigns those tasks to the executors on the worker nodes in the cluster.
 The scheduling process is performed by the SparkContext, which coordinates with the cluster manager to acquire the resources needed to execute the application.
 Once the resources have been acquired, the SparkContext divides the work of the application into tasks and schedules those tasks for execution on the worker nodes.

-The scheduling process in Spark is highly configurable, and it plays a critical role in the execution of a Spark application.
+All operations are represented as a **Directed Acyclic Graph** (DAG).
+A DAG is a representation of the sequence of operations that are performed in a Spark application.
+The DAG describes the dependencies between the different stages of the application, and it is used by the Spark runtime to determine the order in which the stages should be executed.
+The DAG is constructed from the operations that are performed on the data in the application, and each operation in the DAG corresponds to a stage in the application.
+The DAG is an important part of the Spark runtime architecture, as it allows Spark to process large amounts of data quickly and efficiently.
 ## Tasks and stages

-The driver creates the SparkContext object, which is used to create the DAGScheduler object.

-DAG or Directed Acyclic Graph is a data structure that is used to represent the dependencies between the tasks that are executed by the executors.

-The DAGScheduler is responsible for creating the DAG and scheduling the tasks.
-DAGScheduler is also responsible for monitoring the health of the cluster, and for restarting failed executors. **Stages** are groups of tasks that are executed by the executors.

-## RDDs and partitions

-RDD or Resilient Distributed Dataset is a data structure that is used to represent the data that is processed by the executors.
-RDDs are immutable, which means that they cannot be modified once they are created.
-RDDs are also fault-tolerant, which means that they can be recovered from failures.
+A task is a unit of work that is executed by an executor on a worker node in a cluster.
+A stage is a set of tasks that are executed together as part of a Spark application.
+Tasks and stages are an important part of the Spark runtime architecture, as they provide a way to divide the work of a Spark application into smaller, parallelizable units that can be executed efficiently on a distributed cluster of compute nodes.
+This allows Spark to process large amounts of data quickly and efficiently.

 ## Transformations and actions

 Transformations are operations that are applied to the data to create a new RDD.
 Transformations are lazy, which means that they are not executed immediately.
-Instead, they are added to the DAG and scheduled for execution by the DAGScheduler.
+Instead, they are added to the DAG.

 In Spark, **transformations** are operations that are applied to a dataset to create a new one.
 These operations are lazily executed, meaning that they are not actually performed until an **action** is called.
 This allows for more efficient processing, as Spark can optimize the sequence of transformations by grouping them together and executing them in a single pass over the data.
 In general, transformations are used to manipulate and transform the data in a dataset, such as selecting specific columns, filtering rows, or performing calculations on the data.